lukra1/PL-300-Study-material-compilation-/README.md

-Welcome to my mentorship resources page, my name is Lucrecia Krause, I'm a Sr. solutions architect and technical project and program manager, with years of experience leading technology transformations projecfs.
+Welcome to my mentorship resources page, my name is Lucrecia Krause, I'm a Sr. solutions architect and technical project and program manager, with years of experience leading technology transformations projects.
 Data, big data, business intelligence and AI are akills we need to stay competitive.
 <cr>